Freeze Your Credit in 3 Steps

 The reason: When you place a credit freeze (also known as a security freeze) on your credit reports, new creditors can't review them to judge whether you're eligible for a credit card or loan -- and in turn, lenders are unlikely to grant credit to fraudsters posing as you.
 When you need to shop for credit, you can temporarily lift the freeze.

 Do I have to pay?
 Nope.
-As of September 21, 2018, placing and lifting a freeze is free at each of the major credit agencies, thanks to a new federal law.
-Previously, consumers in most states had to pay fees.
+Placing and lifting a freeze is free at each of the major credit agencies, thanks to federal law.

 To set up a credit freeze, take these three steps.

 1. Gather your information.
 At a minimum, you'll have to supply identifying information such as your Social Security number, birth date and address.
 If you haven't lived at your current home for more than a couple of years, you may need to have your previous address on hand, too.

 Depending on the credit agency, you may need to set up a PIN that you'll use to confirm your identity when you want to temporarily lift or permanently remove the freeze.
 Experian requires a PIN of five to 10 digits.
 With TransUnion, you must provide a six-digit PIN to unfreeze your credit report by phone or mail.
 But if you go online, you can manage your freeze with a password-protected account instead.
 Equifax no longer requires a PIN.
 You can use a password-protected online account or provide identity-verification information by phone or mail.